Anmol-Baranwal/Awesome-Illustrations-4Projects/README.md

 | <a href="https://absurd.design/"><img width='700' src='https://user-images.githubusercontent.com/74038190/184918936-b0f15be9-8004-4d6d-ac7d-f3be7725a001.png' alt="Absurd_paid_illustrations" /></a> | [Absurd](https://absurd.design/)  <br><br> ✔ Free <br><br>Format <br> • PNG<br><br> ✌️Author <br> Absurd.design |

 ## ✏ How to Contribute? [🔝](#awesome-illustrations-4-projects-)
+1. Please take a quick look at the [contributing guidelines](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects/edit/main/CONTRIBUTING.md) first.
-1. Make a fork of this repository.
+2. Make a fork of this repository.
-2. If you want to add a illustration-
+3. If you want to add a illustration-
    ```
    | <a href="link_of_the_illustration"><img width='700' src='screenshot_link' alt="make_this_appropriate" /></a> | [Title_of_the_Illustration](link_of_the_illustration)  <br><br> ✔ Free  <br><br>Format <br> • type_formats_with_break_in_between<br><br> ✌️Author <br> author_of_the_illustration |
    ```